CTFAK/CTFAK2.0/README.md

 The `master` branch is maintained by Yunivers and is deemed more stable than the `2.3` branch.
 It uses .NET 6.0 and is automatically compiled for use by GitHub Actions.

 The `2.3` branch is maintained by Kostya and is more ahead than `master` in some ways, but behind in others.
-It uses .NET 7.0 and must be manually compiled for use by the user.
+It uses .NET 6.0 for CLI and .NET 7.0 for Interactive and is also automatically compiled for use by GitHub Actions.

+However this README will only be referring to the 'master' branch, also known as CTFAK 2.2.

 # Installation
 ## Dependencies
 CTFAK 2.0 requires [.NET 6.0's Runtime, Core Runtime, and Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 After running the x64 installers for all 3 runtimes, you may proceed with the installation.
-## Installing a release

-Releases tend to be extremely out of date, but classified as stable.

-To install a release, you should go to [Releases](https://github.com/CTFAK/CTFAK2.0/releases) and downloaded the latest .rar file listed.
-From there you should use [WinRAR](https://www.rarlab.com/download.htm) to extract the contents of the .rar into an empty folder.

-## Installing an artifact
+## Installing a precompiled artifact

-Artifacts tend to be less stable but are the most up-to-date.

 To install an artifact, you must be logged into a Github account, then you must make your way over to [Actions](https://github.com/CTFAK/CTFAK2.0/actions?query=branch%3Amaster), and from there select the latest workflow marked with the word `master`.
 On that page, if you scroll down you should find `Artifacts`, from there just click on `CTFAK` and it will start downloading.